Sportitsu/Zarad/README.md

 [![Stories in Ready](https://badge.waffle.io/Sportitsu/Zarad.png?label=ready&title=Ready)](https://waffle.io/Sportitsu/Zarad)
 [![Build Status](https://travis-ci.org/Mihyar-30614/Zarad.svg?branch=master)](https://travis-ci.org/Mihyar-30614/Zarad/)

 # Zarad

-> project description
-Zarad is app help  the sport clubs to manage  their  activities and facilitate ***trace** the players and their history,also it helps player to see the videos related to his club.
+Zarad is app help  the sport clubs to manage  their  activities and facilitate track the players and their history,also it helps player to see the videos related to his club.

 ## Team